andrew-field/andrew-field/README.md

-I’m Andrew, I love using Go and am interested in all things opensource.
+I’m Andrew, I love using Go and am interested in all things open source.